LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/User_callable.rst

 controller to MRIStep using the :c:func:`ARKodeSetAdaptController` function.
 The time step controller for the inner integrator may be specified independently.

-However, specification of either the :math:`h^S-h^F` or :math:`h^S-Tol` types of multirate controllers requires additional steps.

-First, a SUNAdaptController with :c:type:`SUNAdaptController_Type` type either ``SUN_ADAPTCONTROLLER_MRI_H`` or ``SUN_ADAPTCONTROLLER_MRI_TOL`` should be constructed, following the documentation in Section :numref:`SUNAdaptController`.
+However, specification of the :math:`h^S-Tol` type of multirate controller requires an additional step.
+First, a SUNAdaptController with :c:type:`SUNAdaptController_Type` type ``SUN_ADAPTCONTROLLER_MRI_TOL`` should be constructed, following the documentation in Section :numref:`SUNAdaptController.MRIHTol`.
 This controller should then be passed as an input to the MRIStep function :c:func:`MRIStepSetAdaptController`, as follows.

 .. c:function:: int MRIStepSetAdaptController(void* arkode_mem, SUNAdaptController C)